mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l)
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-  - SAGE-AI can analyze the commit history and identify patterns in successful builds.
-It can suggest optimizations, identify flaky tests, and provide insights into build reliability.
+- **Trend Analysis:** SAGE-AI can analyze the build logs to identify patterns and predict potential build failures.
+It can suggest optimizations and improvements to the build system to enhance reliability.
-  - **Recommendation:** Implement SAGE-AI to monitor build logs and suggest improvements in the CI/CD pipeline.
+- **Automated Testing:** AI can help automate the testing of different architectures (i386, x86_64, ARM64, RISC-V) by identifying the most critical tests and prioritizing them.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l)
+- **Recent Bug Fixes:** $(git log
-  - SAGE-AI can analyze commit messages and code changes to

 ---